peter-mcconnell/peter-mcconnell/README.md

 I've been working in Dev/Ops for 20 years.
 Current focus is on Linux/Python/Golang/Bash/Infrastructure and security.

-- 🔭 I'm currently working on building a distributed graph orchestration framework in Python
+- 🔭 I'm currently working on automating all the things @ Firebolt
-- 🌱 Playing with Kubernetes
+- 🌱 Learning eBPF
-- 👯 Happy to collaborate on anything SRE related
+- 👯 Happy to collaborate on anything Bash, Python, Golang, Linux related
 - ⚡ Will play chess for beer
 - ⚡ Will play beer for chess
 - 📫 How to reach me: me@petermcconnell.com